rlcurrall/actix-token-auth/README.md

 to easily see all devices that are currently logged in for the user, and invalidate a token before it expires which is not trivial when using JWT tokens.

-This repo also demonstrates how to securely store authentication tokens in a web application.
+This repo also demonstrates one way to securely store authentication tokens in a web application.
 Using the local storage to store tokens so they do not get lost on page refresh can be a security vulnerability, so it is recommended that these tokens be stored on a http-only cookie so they cannot be accessed by a malicious script.